skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Articles]

 ##eSequels
-Check the correct order of all your favorite novels with this resource, which allows you to search by author, title, location, character, or subject.
+Check the correct order of all your favorite novels with this resource.
+Search by author, title, location, character, or subject.

 [Books & literature]